Online Speculative Decoding: Related Work

 \textbf{Distillation for auto-regressive models.} Knowledge distillation (KD) is a framework to generate smaller models that emulate the performance of larger models.
-However, KD in its conventional form has been observed to be less effective for LLMs. \cite{gu2023knowledge} extend KD to autoregressive LLMs by decoding from the student model and optimizing the reserve KL divergence between students and teachers.
-Further, \cite{agarwal2023gkd} introduce generalized knowledge distillation (GKD) to optimize a linear combination of the forward KL and reverse KL between teacher and student, using a blend of teacher- and student-sampled data.
-Drawing inspiration from both works, our paper applies KD to speculative decoding for LLMs.
-We empirically determine the most effective KD variant for maximizing the draft model's accuracy, and extend it to dynamically generate draft models for online LLM services.
+However, KD in its conventional form has been observed to be less effective for LLMs. \citet{gu2023knowledge} extends KD to autoregressive LLMs by decoding from the student model and optimizing the reserve KL divergence between students and teachers. \citet{agarwal2023gkd} introduce generalized knowledge distillation (GKD) to optimize a linear combination of the forward KL and reverse KL between teacher and student, using a blend of teacher- and student-sampled data.
+Drawing inspiration from both works, \tool applies KD to speculative decoding for LLMs and extends it to dynamically adjust draft models (Section~\ref{sec:knowledge-distill}).
+We acknowledge the simultaneous emergence of a related work, DistillSpec~\cite{zhou2023distillspec}, which also employs KD for speculative decoding.
+However, our work and DistillSpec were developed concurrently.
+Moreover, DistillSpec represents a specific aspect of our broader framework \tool. \tool not only explores KD for speculative decoding but also addresses challenges in the online setting and routes queries across various distributions.